 Oh bullmerde!
 Do these people look rude?
 The French are nice people, and very proud of their country and its traditions.
 We have been to France many times and have never had to deal with rude Frenchmen.
 The French are not very tolerant of rude travelers—they will simply be standoffish in return.
 And who can blame them?
 I’ve seen plenty of tourists march up to a random Frenchman and ask in English, “Where is the Eiffel Tower?”
 Learning a few simple words like sil vous plait and merci will go miles in engendering good will.
 A good practice wherever you travel.
 (Thanks to the very nice Barbara and Didier for posing with Little Rocky in Paris.)

-Fellow travel blogger Barbara Weibel of The Hole in the Donut as more about smashing the myth of French rudeness.
+Travel blogger Barbara Weibel of The Hole in the Donut writes more about smashing the myth of French rudeness.

 Travel Myth #9: You have to take a group tour or safari to visit Africa